site24x7/fluent-plugin-site24x7/README.md

 </match>
 ```
-After a restart of FluentD, any events tagged with site24x7 are shipped to site24x7 platform.
+After restarting FluentD, any events tagged with site24x7 are shipped to Site24x7 platform.

 ## Parameters
-As fluent-plugin-site24x7 is an output_buffer, you can set all output_buffer properties like it's describe in the [fluentd documentation](http://docs.fluentd.org/articles/output-plugin-overview#buffered-output-parameters).
+As fluent-plugin-site24x7 is an output_buffer, you can set all the output_buffer properties like it's described in the [fluentd documentation](http://docs.fluentd.org/articles/output-plugin-overview#buffered-output-parameters).

 Property | Description | Default Value
 ------------ | -------------|------------
-log_type_config | log_type_config for your configured log type in site24x7 | nil
+log_type_config | log_type_config of your configured log type in site24x7 | nil
-max_retry | How many times to resend failed uploads | 3
+max_retry | Number of times to resend failed uploads | 3
-retry_interval |  How long to sleep initially between retries, exponential step-off | 2 seconds
+retry_interval |  Time interval to sleep initially between retries, exponential step-off | 2 seconds
-http_idle_timeout | Timeout in seconds that the http persistent connection will stay open without traffic | 5 seconds
+http_idle_timeout | Timeout (in seconds) for which http persistent connection will stay open without traffic | 5 seconds
-http_read_timeout | Timeout in seconds when the socket connects until the connection breaks | 30 secods
+http_read_timeout | Timeout (in seconds) when the socket connects until the connection breaks | 30 secods
 http_proxy | Your proxy uri | nil

 ## Release Notes
+* 0.1.1 - Minor changes
 * 0.1.0 - Initial Release